 Most of the effects of psychedelics wear off after the drug leaves their system, but the experience often leaves a lasting impression on people.
 Feeling a shift or change in consciousness is not uncommon, and spiritual awakenings and personal revelations about oneself can also occur.
 Researchers are especially interested in these lasting effects, and how they may be able to be used to help people overcome psychological issues and disorders.7

-Types of Psychedelic Drugs
+Types of Psychedelics

 - Lysergic acid diethylamide (or LSD) is a chemical derived from a specific kind of bread mold.
 LSD has been used to treat anxiety, end-of-life concerns (for people with terminal illnesses) and addictions.